-AIG Life models use the Standard Formula to calculate the solvency capital requirement for the company.
-The methodologies to calculate these, and the models to do so, are documented to ensure consistent application and use.
+Models are used to determine the Company's financial position under various metrics, including Solvency II, as well as other internal information.
+The methodologies used to determine these items, and the models used to do so, are documented to ensure consistent application and use.
 All AIG Life models are managed under the AIG Life model governance framework and changes to the models are reviewed and approved by the Model Control Committee, whilst also complying with the Group model governance requirements.